disulfidebond/ctakes_processing/README.md

 The output will be directories with the naming scheme `ctakes_x_runInstance` where x is the cTAKES version being run.
 Each output directory from each worker will have log files and an `outputDir` directory containing gz-compressed XMI files.

 If a worker encounters an error with cTAKES, it stops, creates a tar-gz of the input and output directories, and then proceeds to the next batch of input files.

+For more information on this and using the XML cleaners, see the [FAQ]().

 The code for running cTAKES can be used with cTAKES 4.0.0.1 and cTAKES 5.0 interchangeably, but be certain the piper file is formatted correctly.